 Oval pocket pot holders sewing pattern

-Isn’t it time you made some beautiful, durable pot holders?
-These oval pocket pot holders are perfect for your cooking needs!
+It’s time to make some beautiful, durable pocket pot holders!
+These oval shaped pot holders are perfect for your cooking needs!
 They’re perfect for bringing along to picnics, BBQs, or just keeping in your kitchen.
 Plus, they’re so easy to make – just follow my simple tutorial.

 Pattern for pot holders with oval shape and pockets

-End your search for the perfect pot holder!
-These oval pocket pot holders are ideal for all of your cooking needs.
-With a handy pocket for safely holding hot pots and pans, these potholders are sure to become your new favorite kitchen accessory.
+End your search for the perfect pot holder because these pocket pot holders are ideal for all of your cooking needs!
+With a handy pocket for safe handling of hot pots and pans, these potholders are sure to become your new favorite kitchen accessory.
 So grab your sewing supplies and get started on your very own set today!

 Sewing potholders is a great way to use up fabric scraps and show off your creative side.
 And with this pattern for pocket pot holders, you can do both!
 These potholders are perfect for anyone who loves to cook or bake.
 So whether you’re looking for a new addition to your kitchen or a unique gift for a friend, these oval pot holders are sure to please.